andymeneely/project-timber-wolf/TGC TODO.md

 # TODO List for TGC Contest
-* Put stuff back on the TGC print for the final print
-* Make campaign ledger
 * Make color scenario booklet
 * Finish color backs for skills
 * Finish colors backs for characters